grierson/grierson/event-sourcing.md

 Can create projections from previous data.
-You might realise a new opportunity from the data you've already collected since we havn't binned anything we can still use that data.
+You might realise a new opportunity from the data you've already collected since we haven't binned anything we can still use that data.

 ## Glossary

+* Command - Request for something to happen (Operation can fail)
 * Event - Record of something that :fire: **happend** :fire: (past-tense)
 * Event Log - Append-only Sequence of `Events` ordered by occurred
+* Aggregate - Groups related `events` from `Event Log` together to represent some business object.
+Use's internal state to validate incoming commands.
+(Can't withdraw when account balance is $0)
-* Projection - Applying select `Events` from the `Event Log` to create a report
+* Projection - Groups related `events` from the `Event Log` together to create a report.
+Use's Internal state to help generate report.
-* Aggregate - Manage creation of `events` for something that has a Life cycle
 * Injector - Consume `events` from an external services
-* Notifier - Emit `events` to external services
+* Notifier - Reads `Event log` and emit `events` to external services
-* Process manager (Sage) - Manage process that requires many `events`
+* Process manager (Saga) - Manage process that requires many `events`
 * Gateway - External service

 ## References